Donutellko/SmnsTest/README.md

 ## Optional, not compulsory (none, any or all):
 •	**DONE!** Basic authorization for both client and sensor
-•	Extend the application by adding a feature to filter by city.
+•	**IN PROCESS:** Extend the application by adding a feature to filter by city.
 The city should be retrieved automatically from the given coordinates
 •	**ALMOST DONE (see issues)!** Implement basic UI (use your favorite JS framework)
 You can describe, how would you do optional tasks in words in case it seems difficult or long for you